11 Spring Trout Flies That Trout Guides Actually Use

 Caddis Larva and Caddis Pupa

-Most rivers of North America will have some sort of caddis.
-Some call them green rock worms and they look like little green maggots but whatever you call them they are one of the best spring trout flies that you could use.
+Most rivers in North America have some sort of caddis.
+Some call them green rock worms, and they look like little green maggots, but whatever you call them, they are one of the best flies for spring trout.

 My favorite spring caddis patterns are the McPahil Caddis Pupa and the Egan GTI Caddis from competition angler and guide Lance Egan.